Summer Learning Laboratory in the Molecular Genetics of Aging

 Introduction to the Program.

 The Summer Learning Lab in the Molecular Genetics of Aging is an experiential learning module for young students of biological and medical sciences.
-The Summer Learning Lab opens its doors to current high school students (or very recent high school graduates) for two weeks, to explore the fundamental question of how genes influence the rate at which cells and organisms age.
+The Summer Learning Lab opens its doors to current high school students (or very recent high school graduates) for three weeks, to explore the fundamental question of how genes influence the rate at which cells and organisms age.
 Students enrolled in the Summer Learning Lab develop skills in laboratory techniques (such as pipetting and microbial culture,) as well as data visualization and analysis.
 Students learn first-hand lessons in cell biology, genetics, and the biology of aging.
 Students generate authentic scientific data, and contribute real experimental results to the scientific community by discovering new genes which affect the lifespan of baker’s yeast, Saccharomyces cerevisiae.

 Please see below for pictures of our 2016 students hard at work, and the data they generated!